microsoft/app-store-vsts-extension/CONTRIBUTING.md

 node process is created (in which the task is run).

 ### Testing task changes
-In order to test your task changes, you will need to upload the new task to your own account and test it with a build pipeline.
-First, create a build pipeline you can use to test your changes.
-Then, after building the task you changed, upload the task to your account.
+In order to test your task changes, you will need to upload the new task to your own organization and test it with a build or release pipeline.
+First, create a pipeline you can use to test your changes.
+Then, after building the task you changed, upload the task to your organization.
 To upload a task, you will need to install the
-[tfx-cli](https://www.npmjs.com/package/tfx-cli) tool, login in to your account with it (e.g., https://**account**.visualstudio.com/DefaultCollection) and then upload the task.
+[tfx-cli](https://www.npmjs.com/package/tfx-cli) tool, login in to your organization with it (e.g., https://dev.azure.com/**organization**) and then upload the task.
 To do the actual uploading you can run the following from the *_build/Tasks* folder:
 ```bash
 tfx build tasks upload --task-path ./AppStorePromote